System sovereignty and ArcGIS systems

 The status of individual laws or regulations for a certain region or country is a rapidly-changing area of law.
 Please refer to local resources or your organization’s specialists and legal advisors for the specific requirements for a specific system.

 Data sovereignty requirements are common for businesses that store data in the cloud, so they can ensure that they are able to observe the laws and regulations of the country or jurisdiction.
 Organizations often respond to these requirements by carefully designing data and storage tiers of their architecture to align to the requirement, with architectural implications that may conflict with access or redundancy goals.
+Designs can also pursue flexibility and mobility of solutions or data, so that a change in legal position can be met with a change to a different architectural approach without significant disruption.

 Any strategic approach to data sovereignty also needs to consider more generic data security requirements and patterns such as encryption, access control and monitoring.